 Electrodynamics Course Materials

 Contact if you would like to be notified when these materials are updated.
-This website last updated in January 2013.
+This website last updated in Summer 2013.

 Are you using these materials?
 Please contact us if you plan to use all or part of these course materials for your own electrodynamics course.
 If you have already used these materials, please fill out a short survey (~ 5-10 min.) about your experience.
 Your valuable feedback will help us understand where and how these materials are being used, and ways they might be improved.

 Principles of Electricity and Magnetism 2 (E&M II) is the second semester in our two-semester sequence of junior-level classical electromagnetism courses for physics majors.

 - Maxwell's time-dependent equations

 - Special relativity

 This website can be navigated using the tabs at the top of each page.
 Descriptions of the course materials and the organization of this website can be found by going to the Materials Guide tab.
 The easiest way to "browse" the materials is by following the links embedded in the course calendars for the transformed Fall 2011 and Spring 2012 semesters at CU.

 Instructors and education researchers are free to use and adapt these materials for non-commercial purposes, according to the Creative Commons license below.
 We ask for your cooperation in not making any solutions for the homework (and exam problems, clicker questions, etc…) available on the open web, out of respect for instructors and students at other institutions, and for maintaining the integrity of our research.